MaeFlaherty/Obsidian-Vault/The Atom.md

 An Electron is a negatively charged particle, with an atomic mass close to 0.
 Electrons orbit the nucleus, held in place by the **weak nuclear force**, and can be closer or farther from the nucleus, depending on energy level.
 An atom can gain or lose electrons, becoming an **ion**

+### Core vs. Valence Electrons
+Core electrons are in completely filled energy shells and sub shells while in the ground state.
+These contribute to the electron shielding effect, and are very stable.
+The Noble Gasses have only core electrons.
+**valence electrons** exist in the unfilled, highest energy shell while in the ground state.
+These electrons are shielded from the full positive force of the nucleus, and are leass stable than core electrons, more likely to be exchanged with other atoms.

+For Core Elements, the number of valence electrons is the number of non-transition groups they are away(Carbon is in the 4th non-transition group, so it has 4 valence electrons)

+Transition Elements fill in differently from main group elements, and you must count ALL incomplete sublevels(count from the last finished sublevel)

 ### Electron Particle-Wave Duality